 Adult Division

-At The Summit Center, we believe in every individual’s potential.
-We believe in their spirit, their hard work, and their determination.
-The 2024 Autism Walk will celebrate that belief in our children and adults, our families, our staff, and our community.
 The Summit Center’s Autism Walk, presented by West Herr, is a community-wide effort to raise funds in support of Summit’s programs and services in Western New York.
-Join us on May 11 for a fun-filled day to raise funds for The Summit Center and celebrate your child, student, neighbor, or friend.
+Join us on May 10 for a fun-filled day to raise funds for The Summit Center and celebrate your child, student, neighbor, or friend.

 Simply put, our goal is to make lives better.